Search

 Dexcom VS FreeStyle Libre: What are the bonus functions?

-One of the big features that the Dexcom has over the FreeStyle Libre is the fact that with the Dexcom, you can set alarms.
+One of the big features that the Dexcom has over the FreeStyle Libre is the fact that with the Dexcom, you can set alarms and that you can turn into a full automated system with the tSLIM pump, thus making it a closed loop style system.
+This is something the Freestyle Libre cannot yet achieve.

 These can be alarms that let you know if your blood sugar is rising or falling (before it actually happens), this allows you the ability to catch those sugars before they happen, thus helping to prevent rapid swings in blood sugar levels.

-The FreeStyle Libre 1 does not allow this, but the FreeStyle Libre 2 does (I've got a new review on it).
+The original Libre never allowed this but the FreeStyle Libre 2 and 3 does (I've got a new review on it).

 I actually found the Dexcom to be very overwhelming.
 I don’t know if it’s because my settings were wrong, but I just felt like I was constantly getting beeped at and alarmed at, and sometimes it wasn’t even right.